-To get you started, here are 8 tips we use to travel more ethically:
+To get you started, here are 8 ethical travel tips we use on our adventures:

 1. Support local businesses.
 Taxi drivers, tour companies, accommodations, you name it – you’ll always have a choice between a big corporation or the mom and pop shop down the street.
 We had an amazing time visiting cenotes near Cancun by paying the local landowners rather than joining a big canned tour.
 And remember to buy your souvenirs at a local market instead of at the airport gift shop!
 In all of these cases you’re likely to save money, have a more fun and authentic experience, and probably make a friend.